Purpose and structure of the Bills

 The Government estimates that while there may be initial costs associated with implementation of the new measures, ‘in the long term there should be compliance savings as a result of consolidation of relevant compliance agencies’ (p.
 13).
 According to the Explanatory Memorandum, the cost of implementing the proposed new measures are minimal and will be met through existing departmental resources (p.
 13).

 Statement of Compatibility with Human Rights

-As required under Part 3 of the Human Rights (Parliamentary Scrutiny) Act 2011 (Cth), the Government has assessed the Bill’s compatibility with the human rights and freedoms recognised or declared in the international instruments listed in section 3 of that Act.
+As required under Part 3 of the Human Rights (Parliamentary Scrutiny) Act 2011, the Government has assessed the Bills’ compatibility with the human rights and freedoms recognised or declared in the international instruments listed in section 3 of that Act.

 Parliamentary Joint Committee on Human Rights

-The Committee had not reported on the Bills at the time of writing.
+The Committee had yet to report on the Bill at the time of writing of this Digest.